mrtonks/ai-encode-week-3/README.md

 ## Overview
 This project is part of third weekend assignment.
 The goal is to create an application using Next.js and OpenAI's API that allows users to get detailed descriptions of paintings based on short descriptions they provide.

-## Team members
+## Team members (Group 8)
-1. Jesús Vera
+1. Jesús Vera - 2vJSPK
-2. Aleksandar Brayanov
+2. Aleksandar Brayanov - 4bwGEs
-3. Sofía Orellano
+3. Sofía Orellano - tJ5Mon

 ## Project features
 - **Theme Selection**: users can select painting themes from a list.